LogoiLab/DirChat/Source/Operations/README.md

 TL:DR;
 -
->The behind the scenes low level stuff
+>The behind the scenes low level stuff.